marzooqy/anycrc/README.md

 >>> anycrc.set_parallel(False)
 ```

-The CRC's width cannot exceed your system's maximum integer width multiplied by 2.
+The CRC's width cannot exceed your system's maximum integer width.

 For a list of pre-built models, check [models.py](https://github.com/marzooqy/anycrc/blob/main/src/anycrc/models.py).
 To get a list of the models at any time, use the following command: